-I have been keeping bees now for seven years.
+I have been keeping bees now for eight years.
 In spite of taking courses, reading every book I could, keeping my eyes and ears open, and earning my Master Beekeeper designation, I have made every mistake I could.

-Sometimes I needed to repeat them.
+Sometimes I needed to make those mistakes more than once!

 And I know more are out there waiting for me to make.
 Such is beekeeping.

 We all have to do things in our own way and in our own time, but for what it is worth, here is what I wish I had known in my first year…

 - What is your motivation?
 If you want to learn about bees and their way of bee-ing, and have honey to give away at Christmas, learn to keep bees healthy via a thoughtful program of feeding and mite control when necessary.
 If you want to troll through hive after hive of sick and dying bees, searching for that elusive Varroa-proof bee, check out the treatment-free approach.
 I have decided I do not like dealing with crashing colonies, so I deliberately left the treatment free camp early in my beekeeping career to just enjoy raising bees.
 There are talented researchers now systematically looking into whether bees can be bred to be Varroa-proof.
 I will be happy to buy their bees if and when they succeed!

 - Beekeeping is expensive: it seems unfair that keeping honey bees, who used to keep themselves in hollow trees, is so expensive.
 But you will need to budget for nearly $700 for your first year if you aspire to one hive.
 More for two.
 In your first year you are acquiring bees ($220 per pop), equipment (full setup plus spare boxes and frames= $250), gear ($200+).
 You need to assemble and paint things.
 You will need to buy sugar for feed, pollen substitute to get your package going, medicines.
 It just costs a lot of money, so you need a healthy bee budget, and room to keep your spare equipment.